 What will I need to eat after my dental implant surgery?

 For the few days following your surgery, we’ll likely recommend that you stay on a soft or liquid diet to give your gums a chance to heal and shorten your recovery time.
-Chewing hard or sticky foods may cause complications and pain, which is why we recommend staying away from these.
+Chewing hard or sticky foods may cause complications and pain, which is why we recommend staying away from them while you heal.